usernamekiran/KiranBOT/README.md

 ## Usage

 ### Pywikibot
 Pywikibot can be used on any MediaWiki website, including over **300** language editions of Wikipedia.
-The top three largest Wikipedias by the number of articles are:

-1. **English Wikipedia** - Over 6 million articles
-2. **Cebuano Wikipedia** - Over 5 million articles (notably high due to bot contributions)
-3. **German Wikipedia** - Over 2.7 million articles
+Like English Wikipedia, Cebuano Wikipedia, and German Wikipedia.

-In addition to Wikipedia, Pywikibot can also be used on other MediaWiki sites such as:
+In addition to Wikipedia, Pywikibot can also be used on other MediaWiki sites such as Wikimedia Commons, Wiktionary, Wikidata, Wikiquote, among many others

-- Wikimedia Commons
-- Wiktionary
-- Wikidata
-- Wikiquote
-- and many others

 To use Pywikibot, kindly refer to the official [Pywikibot manual](https://www.mediawiki.org/wiki/Manual:Pywikibot/Installation) for detailed instructions on running scripts from your computer or server.